Top Scala Interview Questions: Prepare for Your Next Job Interview

 Case classes are special classes in Scala that are optimized for use in pattern matching and equality comparisons.
 The benefits of case classes include:

-method, providing a human-readable representation of the class. - A default
+• Automatic generation of a toString method, providing a human-readable representation of the class.

-method, allowing for the creation of instances without thenew
+• A default apply method, allowing for the creation of instances without the new keyword.

 What is pattern matching in Scala?
 How does it work?